pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 >   Grafts enables two otherwise different lines of development to be joined
     together by recording fake ancestry information for commits.
-This way you can make git pretend the set of parents a commit has is different from what was recorded when the commit was created.
+This way you can make Git pretend the set of parents a commit has is different from what was recorded when the commit was created.
 Configured via the `.git/info/grafts` file.

 _hash_

->   In git's context, synonym to object name.
+>   In Git's context, synonym to object name.

 _head_